 - Four General-Purpose Timer Modules (GPTM), each of which provides two 16-bit timers/counters.
 Each GPTM can be configured to operate independently:

 - As a single 32-bit timer

 - As one 32-bit Real-Time Clock (RTC) to event capture

 - For Pulse Width Modulation (PWM)

-- To trigger analog-to-digital conversions

 - 32-bit Timer modes

 - Programmable one-shot timer

 - Programmable periodic timer

 - Real-Time Clock when using an external 32.768-KHz clock as the input

 - User-enabled stalling when the controller asserts CPU Halt flag during debug

-- ADC event trigger

 - 16-bit Timer modes

 - General-purpose timer function with an 8-bit prescaler (for one-shot and periodic modes only)

 - Programmable one-shot timer

 - Programmable periodic timer

 - User-enabled stalling when the controller asserts CPU Halt flag during debug

-- ADC event trigger

 - 16-bit Input Capture modes

 - Input edge count capture

 - Input edge time capture

 - 16-bit PWM mode

 - Simple PWM mode with software-programmable output inversion of the PWM signal

-Note: In Figure 9-1 on page 326, the specific CCP pins available depend on the Stellaris device.
-See Table 9-1 on page 326 for the available CCPs.
+Note: In Figure 9-1 on page 329, the specific CCP pins available depend on the Stellaris device.
+See Table 9-1 on page 329 for the available CCPs.